-There are no material interests, direct or indirect, of the trustees or officers of the REIT, any Unitholder that beneficially owns more than 10% of the Units or any associate or affiliate of any of the foregoing persons in any transaction within the last three years or any proposed transaction that has materially affected or would materially affect the REIT or any of its subsidiaries, except for the Fortis Transaction (see "General Development of the Business - History - Fortis Transaction"), the arrangements contained in the Management Agreement (see "Management of the REIT"), the Hargrave Acquisition (see "General Development of the Business - History - Hargrave Acquisition"), the 2015 Private Placement (see "General Development of the Business - History - Offerings"), and the Seven Asset Portfolio Acquisition").
+There are no material interests, direct or indirect, of the trustees or officers of the REIT, any Unitholder that beneficially owns more than 10% of the Units or any associate or affiliate of any of the foregoing persons in any transaction within the last three years or any proposed transaction that has materially affected or would materially affect the REIT or any of its subsidiaries, except for the Fortis Transaction (see "General Development of the Business - History - Fortis Transaction"), the arrangements contained in the Management Agreement (see "Management of the REIT"), the Hargrave Acquisition (see "General Development of the Business - History - Hargrave Acquisition"), and the Seven Asset Portfolio Acquisition").

-Multilateral Instrument 61-101 - Protection of Minority Security Holders in Special Transactions ("MI 61-101") provides a number of circumstances in which a transaction between an issuer and a related party may be subject to valuation and minority approval requirements.
+MI 61-101 provides a number of circumstances in which a transaction between an issuer and a related party may be subject to valuation and minority approval requirements.
 An exemption from such requirements is available when the fair market value of the transaction is not more than 25% of the market capitalization of the issuer.
 The REIT has been granted exemptive relief from the requirements of MI 61-101 that, subject to certain conditions, permits it to be exempt from the minority approval and valuation requirements for transactions that would have a value of less than 25% of the REIT's market capitalization, if the Office I LP Class B LP Units held by the Manager are included in the calculation of the REIT's market capitalization.
 As a result, the 25% threshold, above which the minority approval and valuation requirements would apply, is increased to include the approximately 10% indirect interest in the REIT in the form of Office I LP Class B LP Units held by the Manager.